 Voiced by: Ai Orikasa (Japanese), Rumiko Varens (English)

 The Void Maiden, she left Antheum long ago and was hired by Gandrake.
-Eventually she's discovered and used for reviving the ancient temple where the Void Sword is kept.
+Eventually she's discovered and used for reviving the Mouna Temple where the Void Sword is kept.
 She's eventually saved by Musashi and brought back to Antheum.

 Dark and Troubled Past: Actually parodied, when Musashi ask her to tell a serious reason why she sided with Gandrake, she pulls out several clichèd excuses.

 Walking Spoiler: The sole fact that she was a Maiden that pulled a Face-Heel Turn makes her this.
-To drive the point home further, she's the only Maiden not labeled as such on other websites, promotional artwork, and even the game's opening, where they all only focused on her being a villain.
+To drive the point home further, she's the only Maiden not labeled as such on other websites, promotional artwork, and even the game's opening, where they all only focused on her being a villain as Gandrake's assistant.

 The evil president of Gandrake Enterprises, and a powerful swordsman.
 He's kidnapping the Mystics in order to use their powers to fuel his Nebulite engines and is busy mining as much Nebulite as he can.
 He's actually revealed to be Kojiro Ganryu Sasaki, dragged into this world by the demon Amestris (trapped within the Archnembulus) in order to free her.
 He gets totally nebulized by the evil goddess but is defeated by Musashi.